What is OpenShell and How to Customize Windows using it?

 2. Once the Open Shell Menu window opens, switch to the Start Menu Style tab.

 3. There, you can choose from a total of three classic styles for the Start Menu.
-Choose whichever fits more to your liking.
+Choose whichever fits your liking more.

 Customizing Start Menu Style